Cathay Pacific shares slide to nine-year low as data leak rattles investors

 The hack also comes more than a month after British Airways apologized over the theft of credit card details of hundreds of thousands of its customers over a two-week period in an attack on its website and app.

-Reporting By Anne Marie Roantree and Donny Kwok; editing by Richard Pullin
+Additional reporting By Donny Kwok; editing by Richard Pullin and Darren Schuettler